isaacHagoel/svelte-dnd-action/README.md

 - Scroll dnd-zones and/or the window horizontally or vertically by placing the dragged element next to the edge
 - Supports advanced use-cases such as various flavours of copy-on-drag and custom drag handles (see examples below)
 - Performant and small footprint (no external dependencies, no fluff code)
-- Fully accessible (alpha) - keyboard support, aria attributes and assistive instructions for screen readers
+- Fully accessible (beta) - keyboard support, aria attributes and assistive instructions for screen readers

 ### Installation
 **Pre-requisites**: svelte-3